microsoft/MCW-Enterprise-class-networking/WDS/Whiteboard design session trainer guide - Enterprise-class networking in Azure.md

 **Microsoft peering**

-Woodgrove needed to provide Public IP addresses they own to set up Microsoft peering.
+Woodgrove needed to provide public IP addresses they own to set up Microsoft peering.
 Microsoft must be able to verify the ownership of the IP addresses through Routing Internet Registries and Internet Routing Registries.
 Additionally, Woodgrove must use their registered Autonomous System (AS) number in the peering configuration.
 Woodgrove's registered AS number is AS20046.
-They chose to use the following from their Public IP addresses:
+They chose to use the following from their public IP addresses:

 -   72.191.44.0/30